 The Memorial Day Fitness Challenge

-In one of my previous posts, Workout Motivation and Goal Setting, I discussed what helps me, personally, stay motivated to workout.
+In one of my previous posts, Workout Motivation and Goal Setting, I discussed what helps me, personally, stay motivated to work out.
 When I set specific goals for myself I am significantly more motivated.
 As a postpartum mom, I need a new challenge to help me regain strength, stamina, and flexibility.
-Knowing what gets me motivated, I reined in my cowboy husband to compete in a fitness challenge, which includes working out five times a week for at least twenty minutes a day up until May 26th, the Friday before 2017 Memorial Day weekend.
-This is an eight week challenge, starting April 7th and ending May 26th.
+Knowing what gets me motivated, I reined in my cowboy husband to compete in a fitness challenge, which includes working out five times a week for at least twenty minutes a day up until May 26th, the Friday before the 2017 Memorial Day weekend.
+This is an eight-week challenge, starting April 7th and ending May 26th.

 Strength in Numbers

 Of course, a little healthy competition with my s/o was energizing, but how much better would it be to involve my group of friends and followers on social media?
 Therefore, I extended the invite to my peers and received messages back that they had accepted my challenge!
 I created a private Facebook group to run the challenge.
 Within the group we have: